INTRODUCTION

 Sin is doing something that is not allowed.

-The pope is not the supreme possessor of the constituent power.
+The Pope in Rome is not the supreme possessor of the constituent power.

 This exegesis is in agreement with the following principle by Kant: